We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Figuring out the best foods to eat when you have diabetes can be tough.
+Figuring out the best foods to eat when you have diabetes doesn’t have to be tough.

 It’s also important to eat foods that help prevent diabetes complications like heart disease.

 Here are the 16 best foods for people living with diabetes, both type 1 and type 2.

-Getting enough of these fats on a regular basis is especially important for people with diabetes, who have an increased risk for heart disease and stroke (
+Getting enough of these fats on a regular basis is especially important for people with diabetes, who have an increased risk of heart disease and stroke.